-Add more protein to your snack with these yummy Fudgy Brownie Protein Bites!
+Add more protein to your snack with these yummy Fudgy Chocolate Protein Bites!
 They are gluten free, dairy free, peanut free, and paleo

 It’s been a little while since I’ve made a great protein bite recipe, so here’s another great one for you: Fudgy Chocolate Protein Bites!